pombreda/lepl/doc-src/resources.rst

 value from a stored generator.

 Because generators may be long--lived they can be a resource sink.
-For example, they maintain references to "old" parts of the stream that might otherwise be reclaimed by garbage collection.
+For example, they maintain references to "old" parts of the input that might otherwise be reclaimed by garbage collection.

-The `Core <api/redirect.html#lepl.core.Core>`_ is an object, created once per stream, that provides a central location for managing information related to a parse.
-This information can be used for :ref:`debugging`, for example.

-It is possible to configure the system so that the `Core
+It is possible to configure the system with a `GeneratorManager()
-<api/redirect.html#lepl.core.Core>`_ maintains a (weak) reference to the
+<api/redirect.html#lepl.manager.GeneratorManager>`_ that maintains a (weak)
-generators [#]_ used in a parse.
+reference to the generators [#]_ used in a parse.
 A generator is registered when it is first used.

-Generators registered with the `Core <api/redirect.html#lepl.core.Core>`_ may be active or inactive.
+Registered generators may be active or inactive.
 An active generator is one which is participating in the current match.
 This means that the program's thread of control is "inside" the generator.
 An inactive generator is one that is not currently in use.
 Inactive generators may have been discarded (for example, if they have returned all possible matches), or they may be stored in some way for later use (for example, to implement backtracking).

 Generators also have a *last--used* date.
 More exactly, they are associated with the :ref:`epoch` when they were last used.